iogbole/israelo/_posts/2020-12-12-Setting-up-shib-sso-like-a-boss.md

 4. Use IDP_HOME/log/idp-process.log and catalina.out logs to debug any issues until the 2 test cases pass.

 ### SP Integration
 Note: I used an onpremise version of AppDynamics an SP to test this out.
 The steps should however be similar with any other SAML 2.0 SP integration.
+I would probably use NextCloudPi to test it out later too.

 Copy the IdP signing certificate (without any whitespace) by executing :